Skip to main content

 Keep it tight with 40–75 carefully selected items.
 Your registry should feel exclusive, like a boutique rather than a warehouse store.
 These guests probably know you well enough to go rogue anyway, but give them options to feel helpful.

-Aim for 50–125 items.
+For more intimate weddings, aim for 50–125 items.
 This gives everyone options without creating an overwhelming catalog.
 Your registry should feel curated, not like you spontaneously walked through Target with a scanner gun and a jittery trigger

-200–250 registry items is your sweet spot.This sounds like a lot until you realize it includes everything from $15 dish towels to that $500 espresso machine you’ve been eyeing since 2020.
+200–250 registry items is the sweet spot for medium weddings.
+This sounds like a lot until you realize it includes everything from $15 dish towels to that $500 espresso machine you’ve been eyeing since 2020.

-Balancing Price Ranges and Gift Types
+How To Balance Price Ranges and Gift Types In Your Registry

 A thoughtful registry reads like a menu with something for every appetite and budget.